berlingoqc/course-introduction-fullstack/content/introduction/_index.md

 ## We will answer the following question:

+* How computer and operating system are build basically
 * What is code
 * How do we write a program
 * The different type of programming language
 * The different paradigm of programming language
 * What are the tool that we can use to write those program
+  * We will learn to love thy terminal
+  * Learn how to use command line software
+  * Basic understanding of the POSIX envrionment
+  * How to install , build and run software stack
+* How to write basic program with the building block.
+  * Condition
+  * Loop
+  * Function
+  * Basic data structure

 For you information , this course will not rewrite all there is to know about programming i will often provide website to already existing website with the information that the student